 In June of 1923 he graduated Lakewood High School.

-By 1930 he had moved to New York City, where he was listed as a "Professional Artist" at 34 West 50th Street in Manhattan.
+After one month he left Cleveland and moved to New York City, where he was listed as a "Professional Artist" at 34 West 50th Street in Manhattan.

 In 1932 illustrations by Charles L. McCann first appeared on covers of Paris Nights.